Moeinh77/Image-Captioning-with-Beam-Search/README.md

 ### More on image captioning:

+I have recorded a **Farsi** tutorial explaining this code.
+You can find it here: https://www.aparat.com/v/BqVHt?playlist=338869

 :notebook: [Show and Tell: A Neural Image Caption Generator](https://arxiv.org/abs/1411.4555)

 :notebook: [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/abs/1502.03044)